dacr/zio-lmdb/README.md

 ## Requirements

-When LVMDB is used for as persistence store with recent JVM it requires JVM some options :
+When LVMDB is used as persistence store with recent JVM it requires some JVM options :

 ```
 --add-opens java.base/java.nio=ALL-UNNAMED